 - Gloves (if applicable)

 Read this guide for a full explanation on how to choose the best travel shoes for your specific trip.

-Toiletries vary for each individual but there are some general guidelines you can follow.
+Toiletries are one of the most challenging things to bring on vacation especially if you want to travel light.
+While they vary for each individual there are some general guidelines you can follow.

 “Travel size” 3oz or 100ml products and containers are sometimes more or less than what you actually need, so use travel containers like these instead.
 They’ll enable you to bring only the the amount you’ll use for your trip.

 Just like luggage, the functionality of toiletry bags differs and one may not meet the needs of every trip.
 Read this list of the best toiletry bags for travel so you can determine which options make the most sense for your needs.
 Generally speaking, hanging toiletry bags like these offer the most versatility.